 Letter grades (A to F) are awarded for all courses.
 A standard 4.0 grading scale conversion is used to convert letter grades to a grade point average.
-The following grading scale shows the letter grade and grade point average (GPA) equivalent; as well as the percentage on a 100 scale.
+The following grading scale shows the letter grade and grade point average (GPA) equivalent.